Poverty-Growth-Inequality Triangle: Significance

 The Poverty-Growth-Inequality Triangle model differs from previous models of poverty in that it looks at the interactions between growth and inequality, rather than considering the two separately.
 On the Poverty-Growth-Inequality Triangle, the bottom points of the triangle are boxed together under the heading of "development strategy," because Bourguignon believed the mix of policies to reduce poverty should depend on that relationship between growth and inequality.

-The Poverty-Growth-Inequality Triangle model implies that reducing poverty requires a combination of country-wide policies focused on growth and country-wide policies focused on reducing inequality.
-Development strategies that focus on only one of these miss opportunities to reduce absolute poverty.
+The Poverty-Growth-Inequality Triangle model suggests that effectively reducing poverty necessitates implementing comprehensive country-wide policies aimed at fostering economic growth and reducing inequality simultaneously.
+Strategies that prioritize only one of these dimensions may overlook potential opportunities to alleviate absolute poverty comprehensively.
 The model describes that a change in inequality affects absolute poverty in two ways.
 First, a change in relative poverty affects absolute poverty by immediately changing the number of people below the poverty line.
 Second, a change in relative poverty changes the growth elasticity of poverty.
 A redistribution of income means more poverty reduction for a given amount of growth.
 The consequence of this is that policies that focus only on growth without considering distribution limit poverty reduction in two ways.
 Economists theorize that for this reason sub-Saharan Africa and other less developed countries will not be able to meet poverty goals like the Millennium Development Goals through growth alone.